 Proposed Changes to the Product Filing Review Handbook

-TBD – placeholder to include best practices for review of predictive models and analytics filed by insurers to justify rates

 The Task Force was charged to propose modifications to the 2016 Product Filing Review Handbook to reflect best practices for the regulatory review of predictive analytics.
 The following are the titled sections in Chapter Three “The Basics of Property and Casualty Rate Regulation.”
 Proposed changes are shown as tracked changes.

 Product Filing Review Handbook, August 2016